-Figure XV.1: Flow chart for the processing of Direct Healthcare Professional Communications (DHPCs) in the EU
+633 Figure $\forall X \underline{V}$.1: Flow chart for the processing of Direct Healthcare Professional Communications 634 (DHPCs) in the EU

-GVP Annex II - Templates: Direct Healthcare Professional Communication4
+636 GVP Annex II - Templates: Direct Healthcare Professional 637 Communication4

-Note: This is an identical replication of GVP Annex II - Templates: DHPC Rev 1 (EMA/36988/2013 Rev 1) in this Module for ease of reference.
+- 638 Note: This is an identical replication of GVP Annex II Templates: DHPC Rev 1 (EMA/36988/2013 639 Rev 1) in this Module for ease of reference. - 640 <Date>

-<Date>

-<Active substance, name of medicinal product and main message
+641 Active substance, name of medicinal product and main message

-(e.g. introduction of a warning or a contraindication)>

-Dear Healthcare professional,

-<Name of marketing authorisation holder> in agreement with <the European Medicines Agency> and the <National Competent Authority > would like to inform you of the following:
+- 642 (e.g. introduction of a warning or a contraindication)> - 643 Dear Healthcare professional, - <Name of marketing authorisation holder> in agreement with <the European Medicines Agency> and the <National Competent Authority > would like to inform you of the following:

-Summary
+646 Summary

-Guidance: This section should be in bold/larger font size than the other sections of the DHPC and preferably in bullet points.

-- <Brief description of the safety concern in the context of the therapeutic indication, recommendations for risk minimisation (e.g. contraindications, warnings, precautions of use) and, if applicable, switch to alternative treatment> - <Recall information, if applicable, including level (pharmacy or patient) and date of recall>

-Background on the safety concern

-Guidance: This section may include the following information:

-<Brief description of the therapeutic indication of the medicinal product>

-< Important details about the safety concern (adverse reaction, seriousness, statement on the suspected causal relationship, and, if known, the pharmacodynamic mechanism, temporal relationship, positive re-challenge or de-challenge, risk factors) >

-<An estimation of the frequency of the adverse reaction or reporting rates with estimated patient exposure>

-< If applicable, details on the recommendations for risk minimisation>

-Guidance: No need however to include or attach the precise (translated) text of the product information which, at the time of dissemination of the DHPC may not be available as final approved translations)

-<Place of the risk in the context of the benefit>

-<The reason for disseminating the DHPC at this point in time>

-<Any evidence supporting the recommendation (e.g. include citation(s) of key study/ies)>
+- 647 Guidance: This section should be in bold/larger font size than the other sections of the DHPC and 648 preferably in bullet points. - <Brief description of the safety concern in the context of the therapeutic indication, recommendations for risk minimisation (e.g. contraindications, warnings, precautions of use) and, if applicable, switch to alternative treatment> - <Recall information, if applicable, including level (pharmacy or patient) and date of recall> - 654 Background on the safety concern - 655 Guidance: This section may include the following information: - 656 <Brief description of the therapeutic indication of the medicinal product> - 657 <Important details about the safety concern (adverse reaction, seriousness, statement on the - suspected causal relationship, and, if known, the pharmacodynamic mechanism, temporalrelationship, positive re-challenge or de-challenge, risk factors)> - <An estimation of the frequency of the adverse reaction or reporting rates with estimated patientexposure> - - 664 <If applicable, details on the recommendations for risk minimisation> - 665 <A statement if the product information is to be or has been revised, including a description of the - 666 changes made or proposed> Guidance: No need however to include or attach the precise - (translated) text of the product information which, at the time of dissemination of the DHPC may - 668 not be available as final approved translations) - 669 <Place of the risk in the context of the benefit> - 670 <The reason for disseminating the DHPC at this point in time> - 671 <Any evidence supporting the recommendation (e.g. include citation(s) of key study/ies)>

-4 This template should also be used for the preparation of a core EU DHPC (see XV.C.2.1.).
+4 The current template should also be used for the preparation of a -core EU DHPC- (see XV.C.2.1.).

-<Any schedule for follow-up action(s) by the marketing authorisation holder/competent authority, if applicable>
+- 672 <A statement on any previous DHPCs related to the current safety concern that have recently been - 673 disseminated> - 674 <Any schedule for follow-up action(s) by the marketing authorisation holder/competent authority,675 if applicable>

-Call for reporting
+676 Call for reporting

-<A reminder of the need and how to report adverse reactions in accordance with the national spontaneous reporting system, including the details (e.g. name, postal address, fax number, website address) on how to access the national spontaneous reporting system>
+- 677 <A reminder of the need and how to report adverse reactions in accordance with the national - spontaneous reporting system, including the details (e.g. name, postal address, fax number, website address) on how to access the national spontaneous reporting system-> - 680 < 680 681 details>. - 682 <Mention if product is subject to additional monitoring and the reason why>